 Example of selling a put:

 Let’s use Coca-Cola (KO) as an example.
 As of this writing, KO shares are currently trading at $39.46/share.
 I really like KO stock and want to buy more but I believe that Coca-Cola may be slightly overvalued.
 However, I determine that I’m willing to purchase KO shares on for $37/share or less.
-Well I could sell an option contract in order to “try” to buy more KO stock at this cheaper price.
-Worst case is that KO’s price doesn’t drop and I get to keep the premium.
+Well, I could sell an option contract in order to “try” to buy more KO stock at this cheaper price.
+The worst case is that KO’s price doesn’t drop and I get to keep the premium.

 I decided to look about 5-6 months out in time.
 Below you can see the Jan 18 ’14 KO Puts around $40 strike.
 Since I’m selling a put, the bid price is the price I’m going to get paid to sell this put option.
-Keep in mind that the longer amount of time I’m willing to wait, the higher the premium is.
+Keep in mind that the longer the amount of time I’m willing to wait, the higher the premium is.

 So what Strike Price will give me a chance to purchase KO for under $37/share??
-For sake of this example we won’t be counting commission costs.
+For the sake of this example we won’t be counting commission costs.
 So the way you figure your cost basis is to take the Strike Price and subtract the Bid price.
-So for the $40 Strike I would subtract $2.17 and come up with $37.83.
+So for the $40 Strike, I would subtract $2.17 and come up with $37.83.
 This is higher than I want to pay so let’s take a look at the $37.50 Strike.
 If I sell 1 $37.50 KO Jan 18 ’14 Put right now then I would receive $1.05 x 100 = $105.
 Keep in mind that 1 put is equal to a 100 share lot so you multiply the bid/ask by 100 to figure out your premiums.
 So if these 100 shares of KO got assigned then my cost basis would be $37.50-$1.05 = $36.45/share.
 If KO is trading above $37.50/share around Jan 18 ’14 then I would get to keep the $105 for waiting.

-To me, selling puts against sold blue chip companies is a win-win.
+To me, selling puts against sold blue-chip companies is a win-win.
 I’m not worried KO is going out of business.
 I currently own shares and would like to build a bigger position.
 The key is trying to buy shares without over-paying.
 In this example, by waiting 5 months, you are given a chance to own additional shares of KO at a cost of $36.45/share or a 7.6% discount to where KO is currently trading.

 Example of buying a put: